MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest4.md

 ## Setup your environment configuration

-- In the terminal, go back to the root directory of your workspace.
+- In the terminal, switch into the `azd-rg` directory of your workspace.

   ```
-  cd $env:CODESPACE_VSCODE_FOLDER
+  cd $CODESPACE_VSCODE_FOLDER/azd-rg
   ```

 - Create a new Azure Developer CLI [environment](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/faq#what-is-an-environment-name).
 The environment will contain all parameters that are required to deploy the application to Azure and connect to the OData service.